* U.S. speaker's own party kills bill as fiscal cliff nears

 * Ten-year yields ease further off eight-week highs

-NEW YORK, Dec 21 (Reuters) - U.S. Treasuries rallied on Friday as investors bought safe-haven U.S. debt after a split in the Republican party reduced the chances of Washington averting before year-end a $600 billion fiscal crunch in 2013.
+NEW YORK, Dec 21 U.S. Treasuries rallied on Friday as investors sought safety after a split in the Republican party reduced the chances Washington will reach a deal this year to avoid a package of tax hikes and spending cuts set to start in 2013.

-Yields on 10-year Treasuries extended Thursday's falls after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.
+Yields on 10-year Treasuries extended a fall late Thursday after House of Representatives Speaker John Boehner acknowledged his bill lacked the votes to pass.

 "It's all about the 'Plan B' failure last night.
 That triggered a huge selloff in equities so Treasuries are rallying," said Thomas Simons, money market economist at Jefferies & Co. in New York.

-The development sent the benchmark 10-year Treasury note up 14/32 in price; its yield eased to 1.75 percent from 1.80 percent on Wednesday.
+The development sent the benchmark 10-year Treasury note up 13/32 in price, and its yield eased to 1.76 percent from 1.80 percent on Wednesday.

-The 30-year Treasury bond rose more than a point in price; its yield eased to 2.93 percent from 2.98 percent late Wednesday afternoon.
+The 30-year Treasury bond rose more than a point in price, driving the yield down to 2.93 percent from 2.98 percent late Wednesday afternoon.

 Earlier this week, the U.S. benchmark 10-year yield rose to an eight-week high of 1.847 percent on rising optimism that a budget deal was close.

-Ten-year yields could pull further away from those highs, traders and strategists said.
-If a compromise were reached before year end, that could curb the rally in safe-haven debt, they added.
+Ten-year yields could pull further away from those highs, traders and strategists said, though if a compromise is reached before year end, the rally in safe-haven debt could be curbed.

 The struggle over the fiscal cliff made economic data releases a bit of a subplot for the market.